pyvisa/pyvisa/docs/migrating.rst

 could rebind to a different library using the `load_library` method.
 Calling this method however did not affect `resource_manager` and might lead to an inconsistent state.

+There were additionally a few global structures such a `status` which stored the last status returned by the library and the warning context to prevent unwanted warnings.

 In 1.5, there is a new `VisaLibrary` class and a new `ResourceManager` class (they are both in `pyvisa.highlevel`).
 The new classes are not singletons, at least not in the